21 Signs You’re Way Too Addicted to Your Phone

 You choose your outfits based on phone size

 You almost fell in love with that pair of jeans at the store—until you realized the pockets were too small to hold your phone.
 Wean off your phone instead of letting it control your purchases.
 Or at least bring a wristlet into the equation so you have it on hand.
-While you’re at it, learn how to dress to change your mood.

 You’re reading this on your phone